Chase Farm Hospital: History

 Since 2014 the hospital has been part of the Royal Free London NHS Foundation Trust.
 The Trust discovered a large backlog of patients waiting for elective treatment that year.
 By April 2015 the trust had reviewed 7,174 patients who have now received treatment.
 The review concluded that one patient "may have experienced serious harm" and 39 patients had "potentially" suffered "moderate harm", and 68 patients may have suffered "low harm".
 1,541 patients were sent to private providers since July 2014, predominantly for endoscopy and ear, nose and throat treatments.

 A redevelopment scheme for the site, financed in part by the Government and in part from the proceeds of surplus land, involved the demolition of most of the existing buildings, except the Highlands Wing and part of the Clock Tower building, and the construction of modern facilities.
 The new Chase Farm Hospital was officially opened by the Duke of York on 23 May 2019.

 Facilities

 Apart from the acute hospital, the grounds also contain a general adult mental health unit managed by Barnet, Enfield and Haringey Mental Health Trust, Chase Village (a home for the mentally handicapped and mentally ill), Kings Oak private hospital, a medium-secure psychiatric unit, and services by Enfield Primary Care NHS Trust.
 The site contains the North London Forensic Service, the forensic psychiatric service covering most of north London (also part of the Barnet Enfield and Haringey Mental Health Trust).

 Transport links

 London Buses routes 313, W8 and W9 serve the hospital.

 Notable births

-Notable births at the hospital include Amy Winehouse.
+Notable births at the hospital include: